csound-flossmanual/csound-floss/book/14-d-python-in-csoundqt.md

-# 14 B. PYTHON IN CSOUNDQT
+# 14 D. PYTHON IN CSOUNDQT

 If CsoundQt is built with PythonQt support,^[If not, have a look at the [releases](https://github.com/CsoundQt/CsoundQt/releases) page.